vmrib/epic/README.md

 ## Reproducibility

-To generate all data used in the paper, with the same graphs and parameters:
+To generate all data used in the paper, with the same graphs and parameters, run the following script:

 ```bash
 source generate_all_paper_data.sh